telerik/xaml-docs/controls/radrichtextbox/import-export/Rtf/settings.md

 ## Export Settings

 __RtfFormatProvider__ exposes __ExportSettings__, which allow customization in how fields are exported.
-The __ExportSettings__ property is of type __RtfExportSettings__ which have the following properties and events which you can use to customize the export.
+The __ExportSetting__s property is of type RtfExportSettings which have the following properties and events:

-* __ExportImagesInCompatibilityMode__: A property of type __bool__ that gets or sets the export images in compatibility mode.
-You can use this options if the document will be used in older readers.
+* __ExportImagesInCompatibilityMode__: A property of type bool that gets or sets whether the images should be exported in compatibility mode.
+You can use this option when the document will be used in older readers.
-* __ImageExporting__: This event can be handle in order to change the bytes and the extension of the image that will be exported.
+* __ImageExporting__: Handling this event allows you to change the bytes and the extension of the image before exporting it.
-* __FieldResultMode__: A property of the __RtfExportSettings__.
+* __FieldResultMode__: This property defines how the fields are exported in the RTF content.
 This property is an enumeration and it allows the following values:
-	* __Code__: Shows all fields codes in the current document
+	* __Code__: Shows all fields codes in the current document.
-	* __DisplayName__: Show all fields names in the current document
+	* __DisplayName__: Show all fields names in the current document.
-	* __Result__: Replace the merge fields in your document with actual data from your recipient list
+	* __Result__: Replace the merge fields in your document with actual data from your recipient list.

 #### __[C#] Example 1: Setting the ExportSettings of the PdfFormatProvider__
 {{region c#-radrichtextbox-import-export-rtf-settings_0}}